ajay-kumar-x/gRPC-basics/Authentication/README.md

-In this we are going to see How we can integrate Authentication with the help of JwtToken and Interceptor.
+#In this Project we are going to see How we can integrate Authentication with the help of JwtToken and Interceptor.

 We will demonstrate this through two microservice